Adding a New User to CallRail Reporting

 Tracking User Journeys.
 Once a user lands on your website, CallRail can track their entire journey from start to finish.
 Now, you can know exactly which actions are being taken on which ads, landing pages, or even website pages.

 Multi-Touch CPL Report.
-These reports will tell you how much you are spending to generate phone calls based off of ad spend on platforms such as Bing, Google, etc.
+These reports will tell you how much you are spending to generate phone calls based on ad spend on platforms such as Bing, Google, etc.

 Setup New Numbers.
 This allows you to create new call tracking numbers for your various campaigns easily.